-As part of Alison’s own healing journey, Alison began practising Mindfulness Meditation for Pain Management.
+As part of Alison’s own healing journey alongside SAT, Alison began practising Mindfulness Meditation for Pain Management.
 The profound changes this practice brought about in Alison’s everyday life led her on to train with Breathworks, one of the leading Mindfulness organisations based here in the UK but now operating in 28 countries worldwide.
 She is now a Breathworks accredited Mindfulness for Health and Stress Teacher.
 Alison has invested much time and research into the formation of a combinative whole body-mind healing programme through the modalities of SAT, Breathworks based Mindfulness for Pain Management and Pilates.
-Over the last couple of years, Alison has helped many people throughout the UK move through the healing process following SAT, helping to reduce pain to move on to a much lighter and more fulfilling life.
+Over the last couple of years, Alison has helped many people throughout the UK and now internationally, to move through the healing process following SAT, helping to reduce pain to move on to a much lighter and more fulfilling life.
 Please read our Testimonials page.

 After becoming a Mum herself in 2018, Alison also now has a strong interest in the prevention of cranial strain patterns in babies.
 Alison’s own injury and the 30 years of compromised health which she endured as a result, developed from an untreated strain pattern from her own birth.
 Consequently, she is passionate about raising awareness of preventative treatment in babies.
-This preventative interest lies at the heart of our Baby Clinic here at the Centre.
+This preventative interest lies at the heart of our Baby Clinic here at the Centre (re-opening 2021).

 I graduated from the European School of Osteopathy in 1996 as a mature student, after completing the four year degree course.
 I established my practice named ‘Still Point’ in the Lake District, which continues now in the ‘hands’ of my son James who also graduated from the ESO in 2018 and will be working here at this Centre too.
 I now work part time in ‘semi- retirement’.